Who Is Nikki Sixx?

 In 2001, Sixx, his bandmates and writer Neil Strauss collaborated on the autobiography The Dirt: Confessions of the World's Most Notorious Rock Band.
 The book was at the top of The New York Times best seller list for 10 weeks.
 In 2006, Mötley Crüe completed a reunion tour called "The Route of All Evil," which featured the four original members and was co-headlined by Aerosmith.

-Currently, Sixx appears on a nationally syndicated radio show called Sixx Sense.
+Beginning in 2010, Sixx hosted a nationally syndicated radio show called Sixx Sense.
+The show concluded its run at the end of 2017.
 His side projects include the band Sixx:A.M. and photography work.

 Following multiple reunion tours, Mötley Crüe in 2014 announced they were hitting the road together one more time before legally dissolving the band.
-"The Final Tour" was set to run through the end of 2015.
+"The Final Tour" continued through the end of 2015.

 From 1986 to 1987, Sixx dated singer and model Vanity.
 Their relationship is chronicled in Sixx's individual autobiography, The Heroin Diaries: A Year in the Life of a Shattered Rock Star, published in 2007.